Check existing Python

 pip install package-name

-Install in user directory:
+Install in user directory:pip3 install --user package-name

-Use pipx for applications:
+Use pipx for applications:sudo apt install pipx

 pipx install application-name